 The columns are new; the original ones were all taken from ancient Roman temples.
 They support arcaded entablatures with above a series of so-called tondi, circular paintings of popes.
 Unfortunately, most of these paintings were damaged by the fire of 1823.
 They have all been restored, but some of the inscriptions are lost forever.
 All 267 popes, starting with Saint Peter, are shown.
 There are now very few tondi still available, and according to legend, the world will end when the last tondo is filled.

-One of the most interesting items that escaped the disastrous fire is the five-and-a-half meter tall paschal candle stand, created around 1170 by Nicolo di Angelo and Pietro Vassalletto.
+One of the most interesting items that escaped the disastrous fire is the five-and-a-half-meter-tall Easter candle stand, created around 1170 by Nicolo di Angelo and Pietro Vassalletto.
 It is decorated with carvings that represent scenes from the bible.
 It looks packed with numerous figures crammed into a small area.
 At the foot of the stand are mythical figures, half-human, half-animal.